Of all the welding processes, spot welding is by far one of the oldest and most commonly used. But what does spot welding entail?

 The heat and pressure required for this type of weld comes from the two electrodes placed on either side of the adjacent metal workpieces.
 The electrodes are most often comprised of a copper alloy for its conductivity.
 These copper electrodes shoot an electric current back and forth between the workpieces, creating an adequate amount of heat for sufficient melting of the interiors of the two metal workpieces.

 Spot welding is an effective welding method for a variety of different materials; however, there are some materials that are more suitable for this process than others.
-The following list outlines the most commonly used materials for the spot welding method:
+The following list outlines the most commonly used materials for this welding method:

 Spot welding machines are also very useful for other types of sheet metal projects.
 This might include cabinets or brackets that involve sheet metal components that must overlap.

-Unlike high-quality arc welders, portable spot welding allows you to perform welding processes in a variety of environments and workspaces.
+Unlike high-quality arc welders, portable spot welders allows you to perform a welding process in a variety of environments and workspaces.
 The fact that a spot welding gun is not necessary makes the process highly portable and requires very few parts and equipment for a successful weld.

 Since the electrodes are the primary pieces of equipment used in resistant spot welding, determining the proper material for them is of utmost importance.
 In fact, our best spot welder tips have to do with this very topic.

 As we mentioned above, these electrodes are most often comprised of a copper alloy; however, the type and amount of additional metals added to the copper alloy provide different results for different types of projects and welds.

 For instance, Class 2 materials (like a copper-chromium-zirconium alloy) are the most frequently used.
 These are most appropriate for stronger steels with low carbon content.